dstonebraker/homepage/README.md

 # homepage
 A simple bootstrap homepage

-A simple homepage for www.dalestonebraker.com
+A simple homepage for Boilerplate and Twitter Bootstrap for maximum cross browser compatibility.

-To showcase work and act as a hub for projects and work